What are the key issues for New Zealand business owners?

 - Frank Pope, Pope Electrical

 “Going it alone is very tough, and having an expert to help us was the best business decision we have ever made.
-We have just had 3 months of records sales and profits in a row and it's a completely different business now to what it was when we first spoke with Business Success Partners.”
+We have just had 3 months of record sales and profits in a row and it's a completely different business now to what it was when we first spoke with Phil at Business Success Partners.”